rackslab/RacksDB/README.md

 ## License

-RacksDB is distributed under the terms of the GNU General Public License v3.0 or later (GPLv3+).
+RacksDB is distributed under the terms of the MIT license.